All Episodes

 This actually can be very, very dangerous when there are wars.

-And so when we are talking about wars, again, here comes to illusions democracies used to have about the nature of the Chinese communists.
+And so when we are talking about the wars, again, here comes to illusions democracies used to have about the nature of the Chinese communists.

-So they are saying that look, the Chinese empire had a great war and the great war itself actually contains the power of the Chinese empire.
+So they are saying that, look, the Chinese Empire had a great war, and the Great War itself actually contains the power of the Chinese Empire.

-First of all, it's wrong about the Chinese empire.
+First of all, it's wrong about the Chinese Empire.

 This is a totalitarian regime.